MaturityMap

 • Invite respondents across roles and levels

-• Ensure anonymity where appropriate to encourage candid responses
+• Ensure anonymity where appropriate to encourage candour

 Review dimension-level scores, identify patterns, and compare against benchmarks.
 Focus on the gaps between current and target state.